terrycojones/tabcast/README.md

-# TabPubSub
+# Tabcast

-TabPubSub consists of a browser extension (Chrome only, for now) and a server.
+Tabcast consists of a browser extension (Chrome only, for now) and a server.
 It allows users to do two things:

-* Publish the URLs they visit to a TabPubSub server
+* Publish the URLs they visit to a Tabcast server
-* Track URLs sent to a TabPubSub server
+* Track URLs sent to a Tabcast server

-# Notes on running your own TabPubSub server
+# Notes on running your own Tabcast server

 The server and extension use version 0.9.11 of socket.io.
 The client-side extension Javascript comes from dist/socket.io.min.js in the